Online Therapy for Toxic Shame Recovery.

 How does shame impact your mental health?

 Shame can impact your mental health in several ways.
 It can lead to social isolation, as you withdraw from others out of fear that they will see you as flawed and unworthy.
-Shame can also trigger anxiety and depression, as you ruminate on your past failures and feel hopeless about your future.
-Left untreated, shame can lead to a host of mental health problems, including: Anxiety disorders, Depression, Eating disorders, Substance abuse, Self-harm, and/or Suicide.
+Shame can also trigger anxiety and depression as you ruminate on your past failures and feel hopeless about your future.
+Left untreated, shame can lead to a host of mental health problems, including Anxiety disorders, Depression, Eating disorders, Substance abuse, Self-harm, and/or Suicide.

-How can counseling help you with shame?
+How can counseling help you with toxic shame?

-A trained counselor can help you understand the thoughts and emotions that are driving your shame.
+A trained professional counselor can help you understand the thoughts and emotions that are driving your shame.
 Together, you can explore the events and experiences that have contributed to your feelings of inadequacy and worthlessness.
 Counseling can also help you develop healthy coping mechanisms for dealing with shame so that it doesn’t continue to negatively impact your life.
 If you are struggling with shame, please reach out for help. treatment can make a world of difference.
 Shame is a normal and common emotion that we all experience at times.
 But when Shame is frequent or intense, it can take a toll on our mental health.
 If you are struggling with Shame, please reach out for help.
 Treatment can make a world of difference.